Friday, 12 June 2026

 Ardbeg Ten, 61.7 %, Committee Exclusive 2026, WB294312

 This bottling caused quite an uproar.
-There are now three entries for the same bottle on Whiskybase, with 124 (+1) reviews and 592 ratings as of 12 June 2026.
+There are now three entries for the somehow same drink on Whiskybase, with 124 (+1) reviews and 592 ratings as of 12 June 2026.
 Like Moses parting the Red Sea, Ardbeg has divided the community into haters and lovers.
 I am a former lover who tried really hard to become more than just friends, but Ardbeg did everything to keep me at a distance.
 I just drop by every now and then to say hi.
 People say, 'We wanted this all along' or 'That's what we've always been waiting for'.
 Is the waiting over?

 Nose: Citrus fruits, mandarin from a tin, smoked sauerkraut, smoked